 Sometimes there is money left over from the payments towards the mortgage after foreclosure sales.
 Many people do not know that they can receive surplus property funds after their property is sold in a foreclosure auction.
 Whenever a property is sold in foreclosure due to an unpaid mortgage loan, the lender is required to return surplus funds to the prior owner after the auction.

 Foreclosure laws state that the difference of the unpaid loan amount and the current selling price of the foreclosed property should be paid to the defaulter.
-Such difference is known as foreclosure surplus fund.
-In order to have access to such funds, you should enlist the help of a real estate attorney who has the experience to file a legal claim on your behalf to claim any excess funds from the foreclosed home sold for more than what you owed.
+Such a difference is known as foreclosure surplus fund.
+In order to have access to such funds, our surplus fund attorney can help you file a legal claim on your behalf to claim any excess funds from the foreclosed home sold for more than what you owed.

 After a foreclosure sale, it is the duty of the trustee to inform the previous owner about refunding any excess amount.
 However, in many cases, trustees do not give adequate notice to the prior owner.
-A real estate lawyer can conduct necessary follow-ups with your bank and the sale trustee and follow required court procedures to get back the surplus amount.
+Our surplus fund lawyer can conduct necessary follow-ups with your bank and the sole trustee and follow required court procedures to get back the surplus money.

 An experienced real estate law firm can also fight eviction while you make your claim for surplus funds.

 Generally, many people do not have in-depth knowledge of legal procedures pertaining to filing the claim for foreclosure surplus funds.
 Getting help from an experienced surplus fund lawyer can help to claim surplus funds from the foreclosure sale.
 Working with our surplus fund lawyers means having someone who knows efficient ways of filling necessary paper works on your behalf.

-A professional real estate law firm will perform the necessary paperwork in order to claim surplus property funds of the prior homeowners.
-The right attorney will ensure that there is no delay in claiming your foreclosure refund money.
-Our surplus fund attorney will take the time to calculate the amount of money to claim on your behalf and ensure that a prior owner receives surplus money in a timely manner after foreclosure procedures.
+Our law firm will perform the necessary paperwork in order to claim surplus property funds of the prior homeowners.
+Our surplus fund attorney will ensure that there is no delay in claiming your foreclosure refund money.
+Our surplus fund attorney will take the time to calculate the amount of money to claim on your behalf and ensure that you will receive surplus money in a timely manner after the foreclosure procedures.

-There are serious advantages of hiring a real estate attorney who can help you to navigate the legal procedures for claiming surplus funds.
+There are serious advantages of hiring a surplus fund attorney who can help you to navigate the legal procedures for claiming surplus funds.

 A law firm will take care of the necessary paperwork and legal procedures and will also provide you with free advice on ways of safely claiming your surplus amount after a foreclosure sale.